SmashMineGame/PracticalC/C_Miscellany/pres.md

 fprintf(file, format, ...)
 ```

-You can use `stdout` and `stderr` in place of the file.
+In C, writing to a file is functionally the same as writing to a built-in stream.
+To do so, you can pass `stdout` or `stderr` to `printf`.

-Outputting to `stderr` won't stop the program, you'll have to stop the program yourself if that is your intended functionality.
+Throwing an error by outputting to `stderr` won't stop the program, so you'll have to stop the program manually if that's what you need.

 ---